dry-rb/dry-rb.org/source/gems/dry-auto_inject/basic-usage.html.md

 ### Initializing your object

-Initialize your object without any arguments and all the dependencies will be made available from the the container automatically:
+Initialize your object without any arguments and all the dependencies will be resolved from the the container automatically:

 ```ruby
 my_obj = MyClass.new